I may earn commission if you use my affilaite links to purchase products: More details.

 The author Leo Babauta is a very practical and unassuming person, and he has passed on the great message in this book.
 The book covers how to make each area of your life simple starting with the “Why” and then it provides “What” steps to take to do that.

-All in all, the book has many practical and concrete ideas to lead a minimalist lifestyle, and on top of that, it takes on to the point approach.
+All in all, the book has many practical and concrete ideas to lead a minimalist lifestyle, and on top of that, it takes on a point approach.

 Instead of forcing readers to eschew things entirely, the book provides a helpful and balanced take on minimalism.
 The book emphasizes self-understanding and provides practical tools to figure out what is enough for you to lead a simple lifestyle.